 The tips must be reported to you and the IRS on the W-2 or 1099.
 Or you can file Form 4137 with your tax return to report tips in addition to the amount on those W-2 or 1099 forms.

 Currently, the W-2 form only has a box for allocated tips.
 Unallocated tips are mixed with regular pay in other boxes on the W-2.
 1099-NEC and 1099-K forms don’t have a separate field for tips right now.
-The IRS will have to amend those forms with additional boxes to break out tips.
+The IRS will have to amend those forms with a place to break out tips.
 Until then, your employer or payor can report the tips to you separately outside the W-2 or 1099.

 Temporary Window

-“No tax on tips” is only effective between 2025 and 2028 (inclusive).
+As is the case with several other provisions in the 2025 Trump tax law affecting individual taxpayers, “No Tax on Tips” is only effective between 2025 and 2028 (inclusive).
 It expires at the end of 2028.

 Tax Withholding